 Here are 6 start up ways that you can help to reduce ocean pollution.

-Don’t use single-use plastics
+Try not to use single-use plastics

 Wherever you live, the easiest way that you can reduce your own use of single-use plastics is to not use them.
 Don’t use plastic bags, plastic water bottles, straws, throwaway cups, utensils, dry cleaning bags, take-out containers, toothbrushes, and any other plastic items that are most often used once and then thrown away.
 There are alternatives for every one of these and they are all pretty affordable.